gnu-octave/octave-audio/README.md

 Known limitations and bugs
 ==========================

-Currenty package provides only the midi functions
+Currently the package provides only midi functions